Uniforms of the United States Navy: U.S. Naval Academy

-Naval Academy midshipmen, in addition to standard Navy officer uniforms, also wear parade dress of traditional 19th-century military cut, waist-length tunics with stand collars and double rows of gold buttons.
+U.S. Naval Academy Midshipmen, in addition to standard Navy officer uniforms, also wear parade dress of traditional 19th-century military cut, waist-length tunics with stand collars and double rows of gold buttons.

+USNA Midshipmen also wear a Blue Working uniform, identical in cut to Service Khaki but in a Navy Blue fabric.
+New Midshipmen during Plebe Summer training wear Whiteworks, which consist of a white sailor's jumper and bell-bottom trousers.

 Prisoners

 Prisoners in the custody of Navy shore correctional facilities are required to wear a special uniform, instead of their regular working uniform.
 All prisoners, regardless of their military branch, wear the same uniform, with a dark blue variant for pre-trial confinement and a khaki one for post-trial confinement.

 Obsolete uniforms

 NWU Type I

 A male navy officer wearing the NWU Type I (2008); the uniform was retired in 2019.

 Introduced in 2008, the Navy Working Uniform in blue and gray pixelated camouflage was only in service until 2019, having already been banned from shipboard use when it was found not to be flame-retardant.
 It had been subject to mockery both inside and outside the Navy, as "Aquaflage", "Blueberries", and "Battle Dress Oceanic", and pointed questions about the utility of camouflage for ships' crews.
 The tan and green Type II and III remain in service, for Navy personnel ashore.